Clock Factorized Quantum Monte Carlo Method for Long-range Interacting Systems: Introduction

 Second, we shall extend the method in Ref~\cite{PhysRevE.99.010105} to quantum Monte Carlo simulations for quantum systems in the path-integral representation.
-Note that the event-based sampling process is to determine the fate of an attempted move, and thus can be combined with various update strategies, including the conventional local Metropolis updates, cluster updates, event-chain updates, worm-type updates, etc. It can be used to deal with long-range interactions (diagonal terms) as well as long-range hopping amplitudes (non-diagonal terms).
-In this work, we consider three typical systems and apply the event-based sampling process in various update schemes: (i) the long-range transverse field Ising model with local Metropolis update, (ii) the extended Bose-Hubbard model with worm update, and (iii) the long-range XXZ Heisenberg model with worm update and long-range hopping.
+Note that the recursive clock sampling process is to determine the fate of an attempted move, and thus can be combined with various update strategies, including the conventional local Metropolis updates, cluster updates, event-chain updates, worm-type updates, etc. It can be used to deal with long-range interactions (diagonal terms) as well as long-range hopping amplitudes (non-diagonal terms).
+For the diagonal term, the dynamic thinning method can be more effectively applied when utilizing recursive clock sampling for the long-range interaction term.
+In addition to factoring the long-range interaction term, our method also allows for the factorization of the non-diagonal term and the proposal probability associated with the update.
+For the non-diagonal term, when recursive clock sampling is not applicable, we can combine the Walker's alias method.

+In this work, we consider three typical systems and apply the recursive clock sampling process in various update schemes: (i) the long-range transverse field Ising model with local Metropolis update, (ii) the extended Bose-Hubbard model with worm update, and (iii) the long-range XXZ Heisenberg model with worm update and long-range hopping.
 We perform simulations on systems of various sizes $L$ in both two dimensions (2D) and three dimensions (3D), and demonstrate the expected $\cal{O}$(1) computational efficiency.

 Finally, we mention that, in comparison with the standard Metropolis filter, the factorized Metropolis filter has a smaller acceptance probability, since the energy compensation between different interaction terms is absent in the latter.
 This price is probably the reason why the latter was proposed about 60 years later than the former.
 For a system that satisfies the absolute energy extensively, it can be shown in Ref~\cite{PhysRevE.99.010105} that both the acceptance probabilities, $P_\text{Met}$ and $P_\text{fac}$, are of ${\cal O}(1)$, and the price is minor.
 However, for some frustrated systems with slowly-decaying interactions, the factorized probability $P_\text{fac}$ may decrease as system size increases.
 To (partially) overcome this problem, one can group a number of interactions, which are likely to have energy compensation into a single factor such that their total induced energy change would benefit from energy compensation and lead to higher acceptance probability.
 This trick is called the box technique~\cite{PhysRevE.99.010105}.
 In the limiting case that all the interaction terms are in a single box, the standard Metropolis filter is recovered.